apache/activemq-artemis/docs/user-manual/en/persistence.md

 # Persistence

-In this chapter we will describe how persistence works with ActiveMQ and how to configure it.
+In this chapter we will describe how persistence works with Apache ActiveMQ and how to configure it.

-ActiveMQ ships with a high performance journal.
-Since ActiveMQ handles its own persistence, rather than relying on a database or other 3rd party persistence engine it is very highly optimised for the specific messaging use cases.
+Apache ActiveMQ ships with a high performance journal.
+Since Apache ActiveMQ handles its own persistence, rather than relying on a database or other 3rd party persistence engine it is very highly optimised for the specific messaging use cases.

-A ActiveMQ journal is an *append only* journal.
+An Apache ActiveMQ journal is an *append only* journal.
 It consists of a set of files on disk.
 Each file is pre-created to a fixed size and initially filled with padding.
 As operations are performed on the server, e.g. add message, update message, delete message, records are appended to the